ibm-cloud-docs/blockchain-sw-213/howto/ibp-v2-apis.md

 ## Prerequisites
 {: #ibp-v2-apis-prereq}

 The APIs target your {{site.data.keyword.blockchainfull_notm}} Platform console to authenticate calls and communicate with your nodes.
 Therefore you must deploy the {{site.data.keyword.blockchainfull_notm}} Platform console before you can start using the {{site.data.keyword.blockchainfull_notm}} Platform console APIs.
-If you have not yet deployed the console on your cluster, see [Deploying {{site.data.keyword.blockchainfull_notm}} Platform v2.1.3](/docs/blockchain-sw/reference?topic=blockchain-sw-deploy-ocp#deploy-ocp).
+If you have not yet deployed the console on your cluster, see [Getting started with IBM Blockchain Platform v2.1.3](/docs/blockchain-sw-213?topic=blockchain-sw-213-get-started-console-ocp).

 To use the APIs, you will need to gather the following information: